HackYourAssignment/databases-Cohort53/Week4/QA_PREP_EXERCISE.md

 ## Discussion (Try to write answers to these questions in text, provide queries and commands when necessary)

 - What made you decide when to embed information?
 What assumptions did you make?
-- If you were given MySQL and MongoDB as choices to build the recipe's database at the beginning, which one would you choose and why?
+- If you were given PostgreSQL and MongoDB as choices to build the recipe's database at the beginning, which one would you choose and why?